 It’s about time we address the question that all agencies will be asking.
 Can you (or should you) optimise for BERT?
-While this is always a well intentioned question, it’s one that has tricky implications.
+While this is always a well-intentioned question, it’s one that has tricky implications.
 Writing to optimise for any algorithm can lead agencies and copywriters down a slippery slope.

 Try too hard to write for the search engine and the quality of your content inevitably suffers.
 It’s a road that leads to keyword stuffing and other dodgy practices that reduce the value of your content for the people who really matter… your readers.

-While BERT is without doubt a big deal in the world of search, its advent marks an effort to make the search engine better understand page content rather than the other way around.
+While BERT is, without doubt, a big deal in the world of search, its advent marks an effort to make the search engine better understand page content rather than the other way around.

 Early reactions to BERT

 BERT is still in its infancy, so the impact on the wider SEO community has yet to be quantified.
-However, tweets in one of the few threads pertaining to the new algorithm speak eloquently to the truth that when agencies and copywriters stick to known best practice, the rest pretty much sorts itself out.
+However, tweets in one of the few threads pertaining to the new algorithm speak eloquently to the truth that when agencies and copywriters stick to known best practices, the rest pretty much sorts itself out.

 10 ways to optimize for BERT: